“Your education is a dress rehearsal for a life that is yours to lead.” — Nora Ephron

 - Never stop learning — personally or professionally.

-- No matter where you are, get involved with your community.
+- Get involved with your community, no matter where you’re living.
 Give back in whatever way you can.
 It is as good for you as for those you’re helping.

 - Take a break and recharge your batteries when needed.
 Enjoy the journey.
 Take the detours.
 The greatest rewards are often from the unplanned events in our lives.